eclipse-che/che-operator/olm/README.md

 $ ./update-crd-files.sh
 ```

-> Notice: this script contains commands to make this CRD compatible with Openshift 3.
+> Notice: this script contains commands to make the CRD compatible with Openshift 3.

 In the VSCode you can use task `Update cr/crd files`.